RupankarCh/my-notes/Windows/Windows Server Administration/readme.md

 Domain: a client/server network in which the security and resource management is  centralized.
 <img width="443" height="599" alt="image" src="https://github.com/user-attachments/assets/8f2c779b-2845-45e5-b9a3-d77b14da031a" />

-Server: a computer or system that provides resources, data, services, or programs to  other computers, known as clients, over a network.
+Server: a computer or system that provides resources, data, services, or programs to  other computers, known as clients,over a network.

 <img width="442" height="498" alt="image" src="https://github.com/user-attachments/assets/78afe1e3-c476-4d44-8283-d9d44bfccb2a" />

 # History